Imalent RT70 Flashlight Review Update

 LED and Beam

 In the RT70 is a Cree XHP70 “2nd Generation” (which I presume means 70.2, though it’s not stated this way).
-The reflector is smooth, and as is demonstrated by the picture below, has a bit of a double cone shape.
+The reflector is smooth, and as is demonstrated by the picture below, it has a bit of a double cone shape.

-These beamshots are always with the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
-These photos are taken at floor level and the beam hits the ceiling around 9 feet away.
+These beamshots always have the following settings: f8, ISO100, 0.3s shutter, and manual 5000K exposure.
+These photos are taken at floor level, and the beam hits the ceiling around 9 feet away.

 Tint vs BLF-348 (KillzoneFlashlights.com 219b version) (affiliate link)